-- You should state whether an appropriate sample size was computed when the study was being designed - You should state the statistical method of sample size computation and any required assumptions - If no explicit power analysis was used, you should describe how you decided what sample (replicate) size (number) to use ingure regenas,, or explain why this information doesn't apply to your submission.
-This information can be found in the methods section: data analysis.
+- You should state whether an appropriate sample size was computed when the study was being designed - You should state the statistical method of sample size computation and any required assumptions - If no explicit power analysis was used, you should describe how you decided what sample (replicate) size (number) to use analysis on number of cells, number of subunits can be found in Figures 2, 3, 4, 6 and 7.

-Please outline where this information can be found within the submission (e.g., sections or figure legends), or explain why this information doesn't apply to your submission:
+Please outline where this information can be found within the submission (e.g., sections or figure legends), or explain why this information doesn't apply to your submission: This information is found both in figure legends and methods section.
+A thorough